 Tempted to turn your hobby into an income?

-Here are Sarah Jameson’s 6 top tips to becoming an entrepreneur:
+Sarah Jameson gives us her 6 top tips to becoming an entrepreneur:

 4. Recruit the right staff.
-It’s important to make sure they are people you can trust and have the same passion as you do
+It’s important to make sure they’re people you can trust and have the same passion as you do.

 You may also be interested in